 By definition, doggerel is an adjective describing verse that is crude and comical.
 The sixteen page Carnegie-Cal Tech Doggerel Log is far from crude but rather an artful journal of the1937 expedition down the Colorado River, containing hand drawn, color illustrations and verse captured while on the trip.
 Special Collections and Archives owns copy number 7 of nine copies created by Stark.

 The log succinctly captures the events of the trip.
 One such event was an encounter with fellow river runner Haldane “Buzz” Holmstrom near Diamond Creek, located at river mile 226 of the nearly three hundred mile journey down the Colorado River.
-Holmstrom’s journey to this point was perhaps even more dramatic and exiting than the scientific journey.
+Holmstrom’s journey to this point was perhaps even more dramatic and exciting than the scientific journey.
 Buzz built his boat in Oregon, drove it to headwaters of the Green River in western Wyoming and then proceeded to row it over 1000 miles from the Green River to the terminus of the Colorado River at Boulder Dam (now Hoover Dam) unsupported and solo.

 Buzz heard about the scientific trip and had been chasing the Carnegie-Cal Tech group for weeks.
 Up until this point, only a few intrepid souls dared to navigate the treacherous rapids of the Colorado River, so seeing others on the river was an extremely rare event.
 Below, you can see how Stark colorfully captures the encounter.